awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

 ## Step 4\.
 Run the sample<a name="iot-quick-start-install-run"></a>

-This procedure is done in a terminal or command window on your device while following the directions displayed in the console\.
-The commands shown in the console are those for the operating system you chose in [Step 2\.
+You do this procedure in a terminal or command window on your device while you follow the directions displayed in the console\.
+The commands you see in the console are for the operating system you chose in [Step 2\.
 Create a thing object](#iot-quick-start-configure)\.
 Those shown here are for the Linux/OSX operating systems\.

 1. In a terminal or command window on your device, in the directory with the connection kit file, perform the steps shown in the AWS IoT console\.

-   If you're using a Windows PowerShell command window and the unzip command doesn't work, replace unzip with expand\-archive and try the command line again\.
+   If you're using a Windows PowerShell command window and the unzip command doesn't work, replace unzip with expand\-archive, and try the command line again\.
 ![\[AWS IoT console quick start install and run page\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-thing-3.png)

-1. In the terminal or command window on your device, after you enter the command from **Step 3** in the console, you should see an output similar to this\.
+1. After you enter the command from **Step 3** in the console, you should see an output in the device's terminal or command window that is similar to the following\.
 This output is from the messages the program is sending to and then receiving back from AWS IoT Core\.
+![\[AWS IoT console quick start example program output\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-console-output-python.png)

-   While the sample program is running, you can also see some messages in the AWS IoT console\.
-The messages from your device appear in the **Configure and test your device** page, below **Step 3**\.
+   While the sample program is running, in **Step 4: Send a message to the device**, enter a message such as `Hello World!` in the AWS IoT console\.
+To send the message, choose **Send me**\.
+The test message appears in the terminal or command window on your device\.

-   To see more detailed message activity in the console while you run the sample program, see **Step 4** of this procedure\.
-Sometimes, instead of `topic_1`, you might see a message from the terminal that shows it's received from the topic **sdk/test/*SDK\_programming\_language***, where the *SDK\_programming\_language* can be Python, JavaScript, or Java\.
-![\[AWS IoT console quick start example program output\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-console-output.png)
+**Note**
+For more information about topic subscription and publish, see the example code of your chosen SDK\.

-1. You can repeat the commands from **Step 3/3** in the console of this procedure\), to run the sample program again\.
+1. To run the sample program again, you can repeat the commands from **Step 3/3** in the console of this procedure\.

 1. \(Optional\) If you want to see the messages from your IoT client in the [AWS IoT console](https://console.aws.amazon.com/iot/home), open the [MQTT test client](https://console.aws.amazon.com/iot/home#/test) on the **Test** page of the AWS IoT console\.
-In the **MQTT test client**, in **Topic filter**, enter **sdk/test/*SDK\_programming\_language*** to subscribe to the messages from your device\.
-The complete topic filter to enter depends on the programming language of the SDK you chose in **Step 1/1**\.
-The possible topic filters are shown here and are case sensitive\.
+If you chose Python SDK, then in the **MQTT test client**, in **Topic filter**, enter the topic, such as **sdk/test/*Python*** to subscribe to the messages from your device\.
+The topic filters are case sensitive and depend on the programming language of the SDK you chose in **Step 1/1**\.
+For more information about topic subscription and publish, see the code example of your chosen SDK\.
-   + For the AWS IoT Device SDK, the topic is **sdk/test/javascript**\.
-   + For the Python AWS IoT Device SDK, the topic is **sdk/test/Python**\.
-   + For the Java AWS IoT Device SDK, the topic is **sdk/test/java**\.

-1. After you subscribe to the test topic, run this program on your device \./start\.sh as described in the previous step\.
-For more information, see [View MQTT messages with the AWS IoT MQTT client](view-mqtt-messages.md) for more information\.
+1. After you subscribe to the test topic, run \./start\.sh on your device\.
+For more information, see [View MQTT messages with the AWS IoT MQTT client](view-mqtt-messages.md)\.

-   After you run \./start\.sh, you'll see messages displayed in the MQTT client similar to the following:
+   After you run \./start\.sh, messages appear in the MQTT client, similar to the following:

    ```
    {